sdyamasa/MathBunny/MathBunny/README.md

-Math Game for Elementary School Students
+MathBunny: A Simple Math Game for Elementary School Students

+***

 DEVELOPERS: Sirena Salas, Jared Schneider, and Aidin Tavassoli

 PROGRAM DESCRIPTION:
 This application will be used to improve Math skills in first grade elementary school students by using an interactive GUI and game-like approach.

-PROGRAMING LANGUAGE:
+PROGRAMMING LANGUAGE:
 Python 3.7 - 3.8

 STANDARD IDE: